charleslbryant/going-agile/DraftNotes.md

 Development moved 1 developer to focus totally on production support and one to help with customer implementations and they are not counted in the headcount above.

+Product manager added a business analyst who is responsible for creating specs and moved to less detailed Photoshop laced specs to more strategic direction based specs and joint formulation of acceptance criteria with the entire delivery team.

 Automation team formally organized and focused on creating the testing framework and building out the continuous delivery environment.
 The automation team also focused on development operations in that they led the effort to implement infrastructure as code.
 Lastly, the automation took over manually testing in the development environment.

 Database administrator focuses on revamping database operations from scripting, architecture, monitoring, performance...

+As a side note in this incarnation of the team the development manager was promoted to VP, the tech lead was promoted to a manager, and 1 of the automation engineers was designated lead.

+##Sprint Planning

 Before the start of each sprint the delivery team convenes to plan the sprint.
 The first meeting is a requirement review.
 In the requirement review, the team will discuss the requirements and break out tickets.
 How this is done is not really important as long as the team agrees on the break out.